jakopy/TSP/README.md

 ================================
 An In Depth Look Inside The Code
 ================================
+- ["Main"]
-The Main runs 4 separated task files, this section will provide an indepth explaination of what happens inside of each of the files
+The Main runs 4 separated task files, this section will provide an indepth explaination of what happens inside of each of the files.

--File_Reader
+- ["File_Reader"]
-This file provides two methods of file reading one method is just a call to read the lines of a file the second method is to find files with a specified type within the current directory -File_Parser
+This file provides two methods of file reading one method is just a call to read the lines of a file the second method is to find files with a specified type within the current directory

+- ["File_Parser"]
 This file parses out the lat_long coordinates from "Customer_Map_For_1_Sitter_in_HTML.html" The html document was provided by LeashTime.
 LeashTime is a pet sitting management app for pet sitting services and it can be found here: https://leashtime.com/info/?q=node/22